EmilionR/django-pp4/README.md

 Lucidchart - ERD design

-Am I Responsive - For testing how the site looks on different devices.
+Multi Device Webiste Mockup Generator - For testing how the site looks on different devices.

 WAVE Evaluation Tool - To check accessibility.